Skip to main content

 Kiribath (කිරිබත්)

-Milk rice made by cooking rice with thick coconut milk until creamy and then setting it to cool in a flat layer.
-Cut into diamond shapes and served for breakfast or special occasions like Sinhala and Tamil New Year.
-Traditionally served with lunu miris (spicy onion relish) or jaggery.
-Simple yet culturally significant—first food eaten on New Year morning.
+Rice cooked down with thick coconut milk until creamy, then pressed into a flat layer to set and cut into diamonds.
+It's eaten at breakfast and at occasions like Sinhala and Tamil New Year, usually with lunu miris (a spicy onion relish) or jaggery.
+The dish carries real weight: it's the first thing eaten on New Year morning.
 The name means 'milk rice' in Sinhala.

 Regional Specialties & Local Favorites